The Transcreation Tool

 To edit a transcreation, simply update the trancreation panel.

-To reject a transcreation, click Reject and offer detail as the reasons why you are sending this back to the Transcreation step.
+To reject a transcreation, click Reject.
+If you want to offer detail as to the reasons why you are sending this back to the Transcreation step, open a translation Issue before rejecting the string, from the String Issues panel on the right.

 Revise and reject must be enabled on the Transcreation Review step settings.